sjmikler/on-pruning-methods-for-neural-networks/README.md

 # Running experiments

-Script `run.py` launches trainings specified in `experiment.yaml`.
+Script `run.py` launches trainings specified in **experiments**.
 If `queue` parameter is specified as a valid path, the queue of the experiments will be stored as a yaml file and can be modified when experiments are running.
 Otherwise, queue is stored in RAM memory and cannot be modified.

 1. You can use arbitrary flag with `=`, like `--queue=queue.yaml` or `--precision=32` to update **global config** straight from command line.